NSF Innovation Corps (I-Corps) Program

 - Completed much of the research you need to apply for a commercialization-focused grant

-While individuals can apply, preference will be given to complete teams that balance technical and entrepreneurial competencies.
-A complete team includes an Academic Lead, Entrepreneurial Lead, and an optional industry Mentor.
-Preference will be given to teams with strong ties to a college or university in the Capital District.
-Don’t worry, if you don’t have a full team identified--apply anyway and we can help.
+While individuals can apply, preference will be given to complete teams that balance technical competencies and entrepreneurial curiosity.
+A complete team includes an Academic Lead and an Entrepreneurial Lead.

 The Academic Lead will have an academic appointment that would qualify them to submit proposals to the NSF.
 The AL can also be a Post-Doctoral scholar, or professional staff member, or alumni (only if the EL is a faculty member) provided that person has a deep understanding of the technology that serves as the focus of the project.

 The Entrepreneurial Lead is a post-doctoral scholar, a student, professional staff member, or alum with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.

 All current New York State Capital Region undergraduate and graduate students, doctoral students, post-doctoral researchers, recent alumni, administrative staff, and faculty are eligible to apply as the Entrepreneurial Lead (EL).

 Proposed business technical ventures should be in either the idea, development, or startup stages and have a scalable impact.
 Business ideas can be from a wide variety of fields including (but not limited to) medical devices, mobile applications, software, physical products, the internet of things, social startups, hardware, wearables, or any other STEM field.

 Accepted teams must commit to attending their cohort’s training sessions, office hours with the instructors, and the final presentation day.
 Failure to complete these elements of the program may be grounds for disqualification from the program and forfeiture and/or repayment of any grant awards associated with the program.